trampgeek/moodle-qtype_coderunner/Readme.md

 ### The Html UI

-The HTML UI plug-in replaces the answer box with custom HTML provided by the question author.
+The Html UI plug-in replaces the answer box with custom HTML provided by the question author.
 The HTML will usually include data entry fields such as html input and text area elements and it is the values that the user enters into these fields that constitutes the student answer.
 The HTML can